JORDAN Hashemite Kingdom of Jordan

 Jerash lies on a plain surrounded by hilly woodland and lush pools.
 Defeated by General Pompey in 63 BCE, it came under Roman rules and was one of ten major Roman cities, the Decapolis League.
 The city’s golden time came under Rome, during which it was known as Jerash and the city is now known to be one of the best preserved Roman cities in the world.
 The city was hidden for centuries in sand before being excavated and restored over the last 70 years.
 Jerash is emerging as a great example of the Romanesque urbanism that is found all over the Middle East.

 Wadi Rum is the place where one can find the last original Bedouins in the world.
-Wadi Rum, with its red sand and rock carvings from 4000 B.C. to the current graffiti.
+Wadi Rum, with its red sand and rock carvings from 4000 BC to the current graffiti.
 It has been a settlement of the Paleolithic and Neolithic times.
-They have found stone axes.
-It was here that Lawrence of Arabia was filmed.

 Wadi Rum, which is a bit more to the south than Petra, is a fantastic desert area around the Bedouin village of Rum (wadi means dry riverbed).
-The landscape consisting of sand and stone, has been involved in several of the scenes in the blockbuster movie Lawrence of Arabia.
-And for experience’s sake, one should treat themselves to spend the night under the open sky, so you get to experience the sunset, the starry night, and the sunrise.
+The landscape consisting of sand and stone, and for experience’s sake, one should treat themselves to spend the night under the open sky, so you get to experience the sunset, the starry night, and the sunrise.